Avtar Singh Bhadana

 Avtar Singh Bhadana (born 17 December 1957) is an Indian politician from Faridabad in Haryana.
 He is a former Minister in Haryana, former MP and former MLA of Uttar Pradesh representing the Meerapur Assembly constituency as a member of Bharatiya Janata Party (BJP).
 He has formerly been a member of the Lok Sabha for 4 terms.

-He has won from Faridabad Lok Sabha in the year 1991, 2004 and 2009 and Meerut Lok Sabha in 1999.
+He has won from Faridabad Lok Sabha in the years 1991, 2004 and 2009 and Meerut Lok Sabha in 1999.
 He was defeated by Krishan Pal Gurjar in 2014 and 2019 consecutively.

-Early life and education
+Early life

-Avatar Singh Bhadana was born on 17 December 1957 in Gurjar family in Anangpur village in Faridabad district of Haryana.
-His father was Nahar Singh and his mother was Ramphali Devi.
+Avtar Singh Bhadana was born on 17 December 1957 in a Hindu Gujjar family in Anangpur village in Faridabad district of Haryana.
+His father was Nahar Singh and his mother was Bharti Devi.
 Kartar Singh Bhadana is his brother.

 Politics

 When he was 34, he became the Member of Parliament for Faridabad.
 Bhadana started his political career at a very young age and also became a minister in the Haryana government while he was also an MLA and MP for six months in the Devi Lal government.